tridecco/game-board/docs/API.md

   - `backgroundUrl` (string, optional): The URL for the background image.
 Defaults to a predefined path.
   - `gridUrl` (string, optional): The URL for the grid overlay image.
 Defaults to a predefined path.
 - `callback` (Function, optional): A callback function executed after the renderer is initialized and initial assets are loaded.
 Receives the `Renderer` instance as an argument.

+> **Note**: Please refer to the [Available Assets documentation](ASSETS.md) for detailed information on the available texture packs, background images, and grid overlays.

 **Throws:**